 YMCA.
 Date: 1915.
 Design: Architects Robinson and Campau may have designed it in conjunction with an out-of-town firm of architects.
 The structure is brick with elaborate limestone and cornice details and Palladian windows.
 History: This new 1915 YMCA replaced the YMCA located in the Federal Square Building.
 It had residential rooms that could be rented in addition to the traditional facilities offered.
+One important figure in the building of the YMCA was William Hovey Gay, president at the time of both the Berkey & Gay Furniture Company and the Oriel Cabinet Company.
+He was involved in the planning of the building and raised the funds to make it possible.
 Today: In 2005, the building was purchased and restored by CWD as "The Fitzgerald" condominiums, named after an early settler, William Fitzgerald.
 The historic running track above the parking structure retained.
 From the Penthouse units you have a wonderful view of the Ryerson Library and Fountain Street Church.

 111 LIBRARY STREET NE | RYERSON LIBRARY, GRAND RAPIDS PUBLIC LIBRARY